-In the mid ‘90s, after 15 years as a financial advisor, I was overwhelmed.
+In the mid ‘90s, after 15 years as a financial professional, I was overwhelmed.
 The demands of growing the company, conducting ongoing marketing, staying on top of products and managing compliance had become too much.
-I needed another advisor to help run the business.
+I needed someone to help run the business.

-About that time, my husband’s nephew, Mehul Mistry, had graduated from the University of Michigan with a degree in finance and had joined American Express as an advisor.
+About that time, my husband’s nephew, Mehul Mistry, had graduated from the University of Michigan with a degree in finance and had joined American Express.
 He enjoyed his work but recognized the challenge of finding clients and closing cases.
 After two years, I approached him with an offer to join my firm.

 We both were excited but also shared concerns about working with family.
 Even though I knew him well as a family member, I didn’t know how he was as a worker.
 I didn’t go through the formal process of giving him a personality test to see if he was a good fit for the firm or for me.
 I am a typical type-A personality, determined and used to doing things the way I believe is best.
 I took a chance and hired him based on one thing — I knew I could trust him.

 My bet paid off.
 Mehul showed he was honest, hardworking and willing to learn the business.
 He earned his CFP® designation, learned special needs planning and other areas of the business and has played a key role in the firm for the past 18 years.

 Mehul has proven himself to be a competent planner.
 He is analytical, patient, thoughtful and kind to families with special needs children and our elderly clients.
 His strength, however, is in planning and maintaining the business.

 By mid-2000, it was obvious we needed another financial professional to help grow the business and plan for the long-term future.
 That new person needed to be between my age and Mehul’s and have strengths that complemented his qualities.